apigeecs/ApigeeBundleReaper/README.md

 bundle-reaper listProxiesWithRevisions --help
 ```

+**NOTE:** You can either pass the token using the `-t` option or the path of the service account json file using the `-s` option.
+Latter will be used to generate the token and invoke the Apigee APIs.

 ### findProxiesWithoutTraffic
 To find the proxies without traffic in a given Apigee org for a given number of days.
 The same command can be used to undeploy those proxy revisions in the Apigee environment